prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 ![Image 1](RFC-0009-jdbc-join-push-down/in-depth-design-image-1.png)

-After completing JdbcJoinRenderByConnector optimization we need to invoke predicate pushdown optimizer to recreate join criteria from the filter node of the JoinNode.
-The detailed implantation of JdbcJoinRenderByConnector optimizer is explained in below sessions.
+After completing GroupInnerJoinsByConnector optimization we need to invoke predicate pushdown optimizer to recreate join criteria from the filter node of the JoinNode.
+The detailed implantation of GroupInnerJoinsByConnector optimizer is explained in below sessions.

-Create a plan rewriter for JdbcJoinRenderByConnector by implementing SimplePlanRewriter Flatten all TableScanNode, filter, outputVariables and assignment to a new data structure called   MultiJoinNode Use MultiJoinNode to group Jdbc Tables based on connector name Build join relation for the grouped tables from all the join predicates
+Create a plan rewriter for GroupInnerJoinsByConnector by implementing SimplePlanRewriter Flatten all TableScanNode, filter, outputVariables and assignment to a new data structure called   MultiJoinNode Use MultiJoinNode to group Jdbc Tables based on connector name Build join relation for the grouped tables from all the join predicates